Takeley: Governance

 Takeley is part of the electoral ward of Takeley and the Canfields.
 The population of the ward at the 2021 census was 7,192.

+Education

+There was a fee-paying school in the village, the Christian School, set up in 1989; it closed in 2024.

 Sport

 Takeley has a non-league football club, Takeley Football Club, who play at Station Road.
 They were members of the Essex Olympian League in 2007–08, and entered the Essex Senior League in 2008–09.
 The cricket team at Takeley was established c.
 1880.